BingBlingBoy/KeepGoing/README.md

 # KeepGoing
-Made a habit tracker website that copies #[https://www.lifeofdiscipline.com/](lifeofdiscipline), so I can have unlimited habits
+Made a habit tracker website that copies [https://www.lifeofdiscipline.com/](lifeofdiscipline), so I can have unlimited habits.